top of page

 F25C Applications:

-On the F25C frames, you don't have the 5 bolt pattern up on the frame, you just have one vertical bolt holding the engine crossmember in place.
+On the F25C frames, you don't have the 5 bolt pattern up on the frame; you just have one vertical bolt holding the engine crossmember in place.
 That 7/16 bolt becomes the locator for the radius arm brackets.
-Those 7/16 bolts don't seem to be consistently spaced on the frame so I make that multi slot hole to allow you to place the radius arm bracket where it needs to go.
-To make it easier to locate, I made the horizontal holes the same as F25a both in pattern and in intended location relative to the axle centerline.
-So use the 11 5/8 measurement shown in the F25a fitment guide to locate that bracket over the multi slop hole and see the pictures in the f25a fitment guide to make sure the correct side is forward.
+Those 7/16 bolts don't seem to be consistently spaced on the frame, so I made that multi-slot hole to allow you to place the radius arm bracket where it needs to go.
+To make it easier to locate, I made the horizontal holes the same as F25a, both in pattern and in intended location relative to the axle centerline.
+So use the 11 5/8 measurement shown in the F25a fitment guide to locate that bracket over the multi-slop hole, and see the pictures in the F25a fitment guide to make sure the correct side is forward.
 I would recommend only drilling one hole per side to begin with, then mock up the radius arms and axle to make sure the front/back location is correct.
-Here is a link to the fitment guide. you'll be going about 1/4 the way down this page:
+Here is a link to the fitment guide.
+You'll be going about 1/4 the way down this page:

 https://www.battlebornbrakes.com/f25-fitment